Gerardo Flores (footballer)

 Gerardo Flores Zúñiga (born 5 February 1986) is a Mexican former professional footballer who played as a right-back.

+Personal life

+He is married to Mexican singer, professional sports trainer, and model, Gaby Sanchez, who is a member of the Mexican pop group, La Nueva Banda Timbirirche.
+The couple met in 2015, announced their engagement after 6 months of dating, and later married in a civil ceremony in early 2016.
+They live in Guadalajara, Mexico.

 Club career

 Zacatepec

 Gerardo Flores began his football career with cross town club Zacatepec FC in Morelos, Mexico.
 During his stay at Zacatepec, he would be called to the Mexican squad that would participate in the 2003 FIFA U-17 World Championship held in Finland by coach Julio Grondona.